srujanarao/Price-Scraping/README.md

 :golf: Command line arguments
 ---
 1. The first way of passing an input file to the script is through command line arguments.
+Ensure that the input files are saved in the same folder as the .py scripts.
+You can also make us of 'Script Parameters' of an IDE like PyCharm to automatically submit the input file.

 :thought_balloon: Future Scope
 ---